 Surface preparation for open water dive 2 is similar to dive 1.
 However, divers will now also have to plan the dive and establish correct buoyancy at the surface.
 The start of dive 2 looks like this:

-After completion, any remaining time will be spent exploring the dive site, staying aware of your air consumption and your buddy’s location, before you use the five-point method to ascend to the surface while maintaining buddy contact and performing a safety stop along the way.
+After completing these, you’ll spend any remaining time exploring the dive site, staying aware of your air consumption and your buddy’s location at all times, before using the five-point method to ascend to the surface while maintaining buddy contact and performing a safety stop along the way

 PADI Open Water Dives 3 and 4